sorbay/sorbay-documentation/docs/en/sorbay_risk_integration.md

 of the API key.
 The HMAC is sent base64-, base64url- or hex-encoded to the risk service.
 Do not salt: The same userid must always result in the same HMAC.
-(Technically, if calculating an HMAC or a simpler keyed hash was not possible on the login service, the base64(url)- or hex-encoded plain userid could be passed to the risk service instead, but this is discouraged because the HMAC helps to prevent some advanced attacks on security and privacy of user accounts.)
+(Technically, if calculating an HMAC or a similar keyed hash was not possible on the login service, the base64(url)- or hex-encoded plain userid could be passed to the risk service instead, but this is discouraged because the HMAC helps to prevent some advanced attacks on security and privacy of user accounts.)